-- 1. Open a fresh worksheet and click the Import Single ASCII button for the Standard toolbar. - 2.
-Browse to the Samples\Graphing subfolder in the Origin software folder and Open GROUP.DAT. - 3.
-Select B(Y), C(Y), and D(Y) columns - 4.
-Click the Line & Symbol button for the 2D Graphs toolbar.
+Open a fresh worksheet and click the Import Single ASCII button on the Standard toolbar.

+Browse to the Samples\Graphing subfolder in the Origin software folder and Open GROUP.DAT.

+Select B(Y), C(Y), and D(Y) columns

+Click the Line & Symbol button for on the 2D Graphs toolbar.
 Note that line and symbol color and symbol type are automatically differentiated for each plot.